powerscorinne/GLRM/README.md

                     (25, 0), (25, 1), (26, 0), (26, 1)]
     missing_list = [missing1, missing2]

+If a GLRM object is not provided a list of missing entries, then it is assumed that no entries are missing.

 [Optional] To specify the tolerance and maximum number of iterations of the alternating minimization algorithm, create a Convergence object to pass to the model.
 The default parameter values are shown below.